UCP Charter Schools Staffing

 UCP Charter Schools meets or exceeds the Department of Children and Family ratios and the Florida Department of Education class size requirements.

-Teachers – Our teachers are the instructional leader in the classroom.
-Depending on the class size –each class could have either 2 teachers and a paraprofessional or one teacher and 2 paraprofessionals.
-All our teachers are required to have a bachelor’s degree and be dual certified – with a Florida Teacher ESE Certification and a grade level certification (based on the grade level they are teaching – i.e. elementary, PreK-3rd, etc.).
-But if you don’t have these yet – don’t worry – we can help!
-Here’s a link to help you get started with the process:
+Teachers – Our teachers are the instructional leaders in the classroom.
+Depending on the class size, each class could have either two teachers and a paraprofessional or one teacher and two paraprofessionals.
+All our teachers are required to have a bachelor’s degree and be dual certified with a Florida Teacher ESE Certification and a grade level certification (based on the grade level they are teaching i.e. elementary, PreK-3rd, etc.).
+But if you don’t have these yet, don’t worry, we can help!

 Behavior Specialists and Behavior Techs – UCP Charter Schools believe that social/emotional growth is critical to student’s success.
 Our behavior techs lead weekly social skills groups with students.
-Behavior Specialist are required to have a Florida ESE Teacher Certification and our Behavior Techs are required to have an Associate Degree.
+Behavior Specialists are required to have a Florida ESE Teacher Certification and our Behavior Techs are required to have an Associate Degree.

 ESE Staffing Specialist – Each UCP Charter School Campus has an ESE Staffing Specialist who coordinates and leads IEP meetings with the primary responsibility to ensure special education compliance.
-ESE Staffing Specialist are required to have an ESE Teacher Certification.
+ESE Staffing Specialists are required to have an ESE Teacher Certification.

-Subs– are you looking for a flexible opportunity?
-Or a way to get into the workforce?
-Becoming a UCP substitute might be a great option!
+Substitutes – If you are looking for a flexible opportunity or a way to get into the workforce then becoming a UCP substitute might be a great option!
 Subs are required to have a minimum of a high school degree.

-Other Instructional Support Positions – UCP Charter Schools also employs School Psychologists, School Social Workers, Reading Specialists, Visual Art Integration Specialists, Performing Art Integration Specialists, Physical Education Teachers, Technology Specialist, Robotics Specialist, Family Services Case Managers, Curriculum Specialist and other education leadership positions.
+Other Instructional Support Positions – UCP Charter Schools also employ School Psychologists, School Social Workers, Reading Specialists, Visual Art Integration Specialists, Performing Art Integration Specialists, Physical Education Teachers, Technology Specialists, Robotics Specialists, Family Services Case Managers, Curriculum Specialists and other education leadership positions.